 2018 Carbon 65 Z06 Corvette #001 Sells for $1,400,000!!! – VIDEO”

 Several very interesting and unique Corvettes will be ON THE BLOCK at the Mecum Kissimmee and Barrett-Jackson Scottsdale Auctions over the next few weeks.

 Dateline: 1.5.18, Images: Vette Vues, GM Archives, Mecum Auctions and Barrett-Jackson Auctions – “Auctions”, be they car or even farm auctions, are a lot of fun because it is the best example of “The Marketplace”.
 Things sell based on what people are willing to pay and not what sellers think something is worth.
 If a vehicle has a Reserve that isn’t met, that means that the Seller’s notion of the car’s value isn’t in alignment with the Market.
 If a vehicle has No Reserve, the Market will determine the vehicle’s value.

 Bidding Wars and Feeding Frenzies can wildly drive prices up, making an auction a lot of fun to watch.
 On the other hand, excellent vehicles are often “Well Bought” at very good prices for a variety of reasons; rough condition, poor presentation, high production numbers, and cars that are just plane weird!

 Two major car auctions are upon us with some very interesting and unique Corvettes that may or may not find new owners.
 The Mecum Kissimmee Auction starts today, January 5, 2018 and runs to January 14, 2018.
 The Barrett-Jackson Scottsdale Auction starts January 13, 2018 and runs to January 21, 2018

-Of interest to Corvette fans are the following cars;
+Of interest to Corvette and Chevy fans are the following cars;

 January 12, 2018 – Mecum Kissimmee, 1969 Baldwin-Motion Phase-III GT Corvette.
 Lot F139